 I am so thankful to witness this relationship that is growing between these two people.

 (wanted to add that I am the youngest of three.
 I have two older brothers.
 So the sister thing is new to me.
 And it’s fascinating.
 Often times as a mom I am “in the tall grass”, so focused on being the mom to my girls that I don’t get to really see them as the people they are at this moment.
 So when I do get the chance to step back and watch….man!
 It is fantastic!)

-The Healthy Sugar and Grain Free Dessert Recipes Blog - Paleo Recipes and Desserts
+The Healthy Sugar and Grain Free Dessert Recipes Blog - Paleo & Primal Dessert Recipes